lsafonso/ReceiptLock/README.md

 # ReceiptLock

-> **📝 Documentation Updated**: This documentation has been updated as of August 2025 to reflect the current implementation with smart dashboard sorting functionality and appliance-based management.
+> **📝 Documentation Updated**: This documentation has been updated as of January 2025 to reflect the current implementation with smart dashboard sorting functionality, appliance-based management, enhanced settings hierarchy, and complete security implementation.

-A comprehensive iOS app for managing receipts and warranty information with OCR capabilities, local notifications, and data export/import features.
+A comprehensive iOS app for managing receipts and warranty information with OCR capabilities, local notifications, data export/import features, and enterprise-grade security.

 ## Features